infinitelylearn/learn_python/prompts_instructions/framework_prompt.md

 Since each chat session starts fresh with no memory of previous interactions:

-1. Your FIRST response should always be to request the master plan:
+1. Your FIRST response should always be to request the master plan or other files needed eg:
    ```
    To get started with today's session, I'll need to check your current progress.

    📂 FILES NEEDED: master_plan.yaml
    ```
-2. After receiving the master plan, request any module files for active modules, then make recommendations.
+2. After receiving the master plan, request any module files for active modules, then make recommendations and continue the learning process.